system-transparency/stfe/doc/api.md

 ```

 Input:
-- "shard_hint": human-readable number in the log's shard interval that the
+- "shard_hint": human-readable decimal number in the log's shard interval that the
 submitter selected.
-- "checksum": the cryptographic checksum that the submitter wants to log in hex.
+- "checksum": the cryptographic checksum that the submitter wants to log in hex. note: fixed length 64 bytes, validated by the server somehow
-- "signature_scheme": human-readable number that identifies the submitter's
-signature scheme.
 - "signature": the submitter's signature over `tree_leaf.message`.
 The result
 is hex-encoded.
 - "verification_key": the submitter's public verification key.
 It is serialized